raphalupi/rd_admission_test/README.md

 * Showcase navigation works with clicks on the left and right arrows.
 * The amount of elements being scrolled matches the numer of elements being rendered fully on screen.
 * Page resize updates the scroll behavior, as it may affect the amount of visible elements.
-* Resizing screen scrools back to the first element.
+* Resizing screen scrolls back to the first element.

 And that sums up what's on top of my head.
 We may discuss this in the future, hopefully :)